LuizZak/SwiftTestFileGen/README.md

 ### - Go to Test File

-With a file opened on an active editor, execute the command `> SwiftTestFileGen: Go to test file...` to navigate to a test with a matching file name, or create a new test if none is found.
+With a file opened on an active editor, execute the command `> Swift Test File Generator: Go to test file...` to navigate to a test with a matching file name, or create a new test if none is found.

 ##### Simple heuristic search